notwa/rc/README.md

 ### [sc](/sh/sc)

-(bash) uploads given files to dropbox and returns a direct link for sharing. you'll want to tweak this if you use it yourself.
+(bash) uploads given files to a webserver and returns a direct link for sharing. you'll want to tweak this if you use it yourself.

 has some extra logic for screenshots created by `scropt`.